How Are Cybersecurity Trends And Use Cases Influencing Enterprises

 Notwithstanding the worries, Bitglass Research reveals that 30% of firms have implemented BYOD without deploying any malware security.
 The same study reveals that data loss or leakage is an organization’s top security worry (62%).
 Furthermore, a startling 49% of organizations are unaware of unmanaged devices that have access to corporate resources and the capability to download malware.

 Every other device that makes use of the company’s systems is an endpoint that must be protected because it could be used as an attack vector.
-But, by adopting a continuous monitoring strategy and utilizing automated programs for third-party penetration testing programs and real-time vulnerability management, you can benefit from BYOD and mobile devices.
+However, by adopting a continuous monitoring strategy and utilizing automated programs for third-party penetration testing programs and real-time vulnerability management, you can benefit from BYOD and mobile devices.